profsmith89/ctps/_sources/glossary.md

 **localhost:** the generic name given to the machine on which a program runs.

 **localization:** specializing an internationalized piece of software for the user's native language.
 See **internationalization**.

+**loop invariant:** a characteristic of a name (variable) that we find used in a loop body, but whose value remains unchanged on every iteration of the loop.

 **loopback address:** the **IP address** 127.0.0.1 that means the **localhost**.